Carrying Ache and Love in Suicide Loss

 At the beginning of my grief, I read voraciously as many books as I could find about suicide and suicide loss of a child.
 I still pursue learning about current suicide research.
 I learned I was not alone as a parent who had lost a child to suicide.

 I wrote at all hours of the night to my online support group of parents who have lost a child to suicide.
-Other parents in the group replied, sharing their experience and acknowledging my grief.
+Other parents in the group (parents of suicides) replied, sharing their experience and acknowledging my grief.

 Learning About Suicide Research